-You’ve undergone the army training on Codecademy, you’ve read every possible article there is on A List Apart, and there isn’t a single Photoshop brush that you haven’t tried already.
+You’ve completed web design training, you’ve read every possible article there is on A List Apart, and there isn’t a single Photoshop brush that you haven’t tried already.
 You’ve excelled in graphic design, and you’re ready to take on some new clientele, possibly your first ever.

-We read and we learn that selling something is as easy as sending out an email to multiple companies at the same time, or we get told that websites like 99designs is where the elite is residing and that, if we would like to make a lot of money and have great reviews, we should apply for every single job, because working hard is what it is all about.
+We read and we learn that selling something is as easy as sending out an email to multiple companies at the same time, or we’re that freelancing sites like Upwork are best for finding clients.
+If we would like to make money as a web designer and have great reviews, we should apply for every single job, because working hard is what it is all about.

 In my experience, it has been more than sending out emails or reading blog posts on how to become a sales expert.
-It has been hard work combined with dedication and ultimately, the craving for achieving my goals as well as having fun while doing it.
-Lets dive into some starting points for designers who are looking to expand their horizon.
+It has been hard work combined with dedication and ultimately, the craving for achieving my goals, as well as having fun while doing it.
+Let’s dive into some starting points for designers who are looking to expand their horizons and grow a list of clients.

 Outline Your Work

 Publishing a blog discussing your work is a great way to get your work out there to thousands of people all over the world.
 And the best part about this is, you aren’t even required to invest money, not at first, in order to publish your own blog.
-Over the last couple of years, free publishing mediums like Ghost, Medium and Tumblr have become increasingly popular among graphic designers, web designers and people who generally love to make stuff.
-The real advantage of publishing to these specific blogging platforms is that you don’t need to build your following from the ground up, these are large publishing sites that already have millions of users who are searching, commenting and sharing content as long as it meets the industry standard.
+We have an article that walks you through the process of starting a blog.

-Earlier this year, Google Engineer, Sebastien Gabriel published a great story on Medium about how he joined Google and what the whole process was like for him.
-If you’re capable of producing such high-quality content about your work, your clients will come to you, so building your first list of clients will be the least of your worries.
+If you’re capable of producing high-quality content about your work, your clients will come to you, so building your first list of clients will be the least of your worries.

-Case studies really break down the value of your work for clients, so while your website is crucial for getting eyes on your work, case studies can convince them to convert into paying clients.
+Case studies really break down the value of your work for clients.
+While your portfolio website is crucial for getting eyes on your work, case studies can convince them to convert into paying clients.

 Case studies are a great way to tell the world how valuable your products or services are.
 They go beyond simple testimonials by showing real-life examples of how you were able to satisfy your customer’s needs and help them accomplish their goals.
 With great case studies, you will be able to highlight your successes in a way that will make your ideal potential customer become your customer. – Kristi Hines